 Step 4.
 Recover the files

 Once you’ve chosen the files you’d like to recover, tap on the ‘Recover’ button.
 You will be prompted to choose a recovery location.
 To ensure the files can be recovered safely, it’s suggested that you use a cloud-based platform to store your files, like Google Drive or Dropbox.
-Otherwise, restore them to your Android device and move them to a different storage media afterwards for safe keeping.
+Otherwise, restore them to your Android device and move them to a different storage media afterward for safekeeping.

 Recovering Lost Videos from Digital Cameras & GoPros

 The great thing about SD cards is that they can be used in a wide range of devices.
-If you have a camera, chances are that camera uses an SD card to store photos and videos.
-Using recovery software, you have a good chance at recovering the files you lost or deleted as long as the camera hasn’t been used since the files were lost.
+If you have a camera from Nikon, Sony, Canon or even GoPro, chances are that camera uses an SD card to store photos and videos.
+Using recovery software, you have a good chance of recovering the files you lost or deleted as long as the camera hasn’t been used since the files were lost.

-You can do this by either removing the SD card and connecting it to your computer using an SD card reader, or by connecting your camera directly to the computer as a storage device.
+You can do this by either removing the SD card and connecting it to your computer using an SD card reader, or by connecting your camera directly to the computer as a storage device (applicable to older devices using the UMS (USB Mass Storage) data transfer protocol).
 Connecting your camera to the computer as a storage device allows recovery software to access the SD card, even though it’s still inside your camera.

 Once your SD card is connected to your computer, you can then make use of SD card recovery software to scan and recover the files that were lost or deleted from the SD card.

 Keep Your Files Safe